Stephon Clark demonstrators upset with police delay NBA Kings game

 Breaking News Emails

-LOS ANGELES — Police prevented Sacramento Kings fans from getting inside Golden 1 Center after demonstrators enraged over the police shooting of an unarmed man locked arms and blocked the entrance.
+LOS ANGELES — Demonstrators enraged over the police shooting of an unarmed man shut down traffic on a Sacramento freeway Thursday and later blocked fans from attending a Kings game.

-The NBA game between the Kings and the Atlanta Hawks was delayed nearly 20 minutes as a result of the protest.
+As a result of the protest, in which people locked arms and blocked the entrance to the Golden 1 Center, the NBA game between the Kings and the Atlanta Hawks was delayed nearly 20 minutes.
 Sacramento police tweeted Thursday night that "no one else will be admitted" to the game following the civil disobedience.

 Breaking News Emails